microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamsappicon-get.md

 #### Response

-The following example shows the response for an organizational app. *Note:* Accessing the actual [image of the custom app's icon](teamsappicon-get-hostedcontent.md) requires a Microsoft Graph token to be set on the request.
+The following example shows the response for an organizational app.
+> **Note**: Accessing the actual [image of the custom app's icon](teamsappicon-get-hostedcontent.md) requires a Microsoft Graph token to be set on the request.

 <!-- {
   "blockType": "response",